NeuroHackademy2025/open-science-pipeline/README.md

 Project Structure:

-The repository will include the following folders:
+The repository include the following folders:

 FAIRyTale project/